 The Calimeses remained at the Home for almost thirty years, retiring on July 15, 1957.
 The day before the couple’s last day, members of the board of the Home held a reception for Louise and Napoleon in honor of their many years of tireless devotion and efforts towards the success of the Home.
 It was stated that “their cooperation with the board and their outstanding ability in handling children have endeared them to all with whom they work.”
 To their credit, many of the children “who left the home and gone out into the world never fail to express their appreciation for the splendid training” Louise and Napoleon gave them to “meet the problems of the world.”
 After a thorough screening of applicants, Thomas and Fannie Brown of Danville were hired to succeed them.

-Starting in 1969, after a series of mergers, the no longer segregated Booker T. Washington Home became the Children’s Foundation.
-This organization still exists today as Children’s Home & Aid, and offers adoption services, counseling and treatment programs, and foster care services.
+Starting in 1969, after a series of mergers, the no longer segregated Booker T. Washington Home became the Children’s Foundation (and later renamed to Children’s Home & Aid).
+This organization still exists today as BrightPoint, and offers early childhood care and education, adoption support and preservation, counseling and support programs, and mental health and wellness programs, and coaching and mentoring services.
 The organization is located at 403 South State Street (the former location of the Lucy Orme Morgan Home).

 After the Calimeses retired from working at the McLean County Home for Colored Children, they moved back to Normal and settled in a house at 1002 S. University Street.
 Napoleon worked as a serviceman at the House of Hoover (which sold and serviced vacuum cleaners, sewing machines, and other small Hoover brand appliances), located at 801 W. Washington Street, for at least three years.